-It’s therefore important to gauge how much leverage you’re trading with and the size of your position.
+It’s therefore important to gauge how much leverage you are trading with and the size of your position.
 Forex pairs are usually traded in larger amounts than shares, so it’s important to remain aware of your account balance.

 The best way to trade forex

 There are two ways to invest with our AI in the forex.
 When trading forex with our AI, you do not need to concern about calculating spreads.

 1. Automated with AI-Trading.
 Check out the 3 steps to trade automated with our AI.